 You will find the Chevy Malibu made in Kansas City, Kansas, but you will also find it made at the GM plant in Pudong, China.
 Smaller production also happens at the Bupyeong plant in Incheon, South Korea.
 However, all the Malibu models sold in the United States come from the Kansas City, Kansas, manufacturing plant.

-Having been in production since 1964, this makes it one of the oldest American made vehicles on the market today.
-They halted production of it in 1983, but they resumed its production in 1997.
+Having been in production since 1964, this makes it one of the oldest American-made vehicles on the market today.
+It halted production of it in 1983, but it resumed its production in 1997.